sftpplus/sftpplus-docs/src/doc_source/guides/security.rst

 Introduction
 ------------

-FTPS / HTTPS and Local Manager protocols use the SSL v3 or TLS v1 cryptographic protocols.
+FTPS / HTTPS and Web Manager protocols use the SSL v3 or TLS v1 cryptographic protocols.
 SSL v3 is provided for backward compatibility with older endpoints.
 TLS v1 should be used whenever possible.